DoveCotMC/LeadBeyond/README_EN.md

 A railway-themed decoration ~~or a little functional?~~ mod for Dovecot railway server.
 <img src="src/main/resources/icon.png" width = "200" height = "200" alt="Logo" align=right />

-***Note: This mod is at the very early stages of development, with almost NOTHING, and may have a SIGNIFICANT TIME LAG between release and code resources.
+***Note: This mod is at the very early stages of development and may have a SIGNIFICANT TIME LAG between release and code resources.
 Please consider carefully whether you decide to use this mod NOW.***

 ## Switch Language:
 **English** | [简体中文](README.md)